 If you love the food and cookbook that much, visit co-owner an acclaimed Croatian food blogger, Ana-Marija Bujić's food blog too.

 Have some extra time in the country?

-Visit Split, Croatia while you're there!
+Click this link and see what to do in Split, Croatia while you're there!

 For a cozy dinner spot, Azur offers tasty Mediterranean fusion food located inside of the old city walls down a traditional alley.
-Careful Google maps users: your location will bounce from one alley to the next as you approach the restaurant, adding 1-5 minutes to your transit time if you get lost.
+Careful Google maps users: your location will bounce from one mazed alley to the next as you approach the restaurant, adding 1-5 minutes to your transit time if you get lost.

 Before your post-dinner romantic stroll under the warm starry night, indulge in a rich charcuterie platter or cool the night off with tuna tartar followed by a succulent cut of steak.
 And as icing on the cake, Restoran Dubrovnik's desserts won't disappoint the ultimate fruit and chocolate lover.

 Are you going to Dubrovnik soon or know someone who is?

 These restaurants are definitely worth the visit and you'll be wishing for more.
 Let me know which is your fave!

 Share this pinterest-friendly image and share the wealth.